 - Inherited into PRACE from the DEISA project, DECI=(Distributed European Computing Initiative) - Like Tier-0, two calls/year and 1 year in duration.
 Subject to scientific and technical review. - Unlike Tier-0: - Projects are smaller (e.g. 1M core hours) and have more flexible parallel scaling requirements. - Applicants apply for a particular architecture (e.g. GPU, BG/Q, SGI, etc) rather than a computer site. - Most European countries contribute Tier-1 resources.
-Cineca provides access to the PLX GPU cluster. - Future of Tier-1 under discussion as a part of the PRACE 4ip project proposal.
+Cineca, if participating, will provide access to the Galileo cluster. - Future of Tier-1 under discussion but a call likely to appear in March-May.
+(PLEASE CONTACT US IF INTERESTED)